lalomorales22/UnrealMCP-forked/README.md

 # UnrealMCP Plugin

-## VERY WIP REPO
+### VERY WIP REPO
 I'm working on adding more tools now and cleaning up the codebase, I plan to allow for easy tool extension outside the main plugin

+This is very much a work in progress, and I need to clean up a lot of stuff!!!!!

 ## Overview
 UnrealMCP is an Unreal Engine plugin designed to control Unreal Engine with AI tools.
 It implements a Machine Control Protocol (MCP) within Unreal Engine, allowing external AI systems to interact with and manipulate the Unreal environment programmatically.

-This is very much a work in progress, and I need to clean up a lot of stuff!!!!!
+I only just learned about MCP a few days ago, so I'm not that familiar with it, I'm still learning so things might be initially pretty rough.
+I've implemented this using https://github.com/ahujasid/blender-mcp as a reference, which relies on claude for desktop.
+It may or may not work with other models.
+Working on getting some installation instructions now.

 ## Features
 - TCP server implementation for remote control of Unreal Engine